 The Medical Center uses the treasury function of the County and at times maintains a cash overdraft with the County which can be repaid only through collection of receivables.
-The Medical Center had no cash overdrafts as of June 30, 2020 and 2019.
+The Medical Center had no cash overdrafts as of June 30, 2021 and 2020.

 The Medical Center is allocated a portion of the County's overhead costs.
-Such expenses totaled \$4,737 and \$4,967 for the years ended June 30, 2020 and 2019, respectively, and are included as operating expense in the accompanying statements of revenues, expenses, and changes in net position.
+Such expenses totaled \$6,384 and \$4,737 for the years ended June 30, 2021 and 2020, respectively, and are included as operating expense in the accompanying statements of revenues, expenses, and changes in net position.

-Transfers from the County were \$8,178 and \$30,587 for the years ended June 30, 2020 and 2019, respectively.
+Transfers from the County were \$11,421 and \$8,178 for the years ended June 30, 2021 and 2020, respectively.
 Current year transfers were to fund the Medical Center's debt service payments.

-Amounts due to the County in the amount of \$835 and \$29 for the years ended June 30, 2020 and 2019, respectively, represents amounts due to Collection, Sheriff, General Fund, Mental and Behavioral Health Departments, Architecture & Engineering for services provided and other departments related to services provided.
+Amounts due to the County in the amounts of \$1,976 and \$835 for the years ended June 30, 2021 and 2020, respectively, represents amounts due to Collection, Sheriff, General Fund, Mental and Behavioral Health Departments, Architecture & Engineering for services provided and other departments related to services provided.

-Amounts due from the County were \$7,253 and \$6,878 for the years ended June 30, 2020 and 2019, respectively.
-Current year amounts due from the County relate to prisoner pharmacy, Department of Behavioral Health, and cash collection due from the County's Central Collection Department.
+Amounts due from the County were \$13,502 and \$7,253 for the years ended June 30, 2021 and 2020, respectively.
+Current year amounts due from the County relate to amounts owed for the Medical Center's medical lease payment, prisoner pharmacy, Department of Behavioral Health, and cash collection due from the County's Central Collection Department.